 Better performance of assets: real-time monitoring can ensure inefficiencies are quickly tracked and tackled.
 This expands asset management efficiency.

-Reduce maintenance costs: smart preventive/predictive maintenance management reduces the percentage of corrective maintenance.
+Reduce maintenance costs by 10%: smart preventive/predictive maintenance management reduces the percentage of corrective maintenance.
 This helps to reduce maintenance costs.

 Longer life span for assets: proactive maintenance reduces wear and tear and prevents expensive repairs, allowing assets to last for longer.

-Lower outage time: real-time reports help prevent unexpected interruptions, increasing productivity.
+Lower downtime: real-time reports help prevent unexpected interruptions, increasing productivity.
+Reduce downtime by 40% like Kisuma Chemicals and by 30% like Dr. Schär.

 Compliance with regulations and safety: by monitoring assets and ensuring that they fulfil all safety standards, companies can avoid fines and legal problems.